MetaKor/comprobo-graph-slam/README.md

 Now that we have categorized our edges which comprise the constraints of our graph optimization, we need to think about the details of how we will represent these constraints, as this has important implications on the optimization step.
 There are two major paradigms for this representation in the literature, what we will label “heterogeneous” and “homogeneous.”

 Some implementations of GraphSLAM make a very clear distinction between the different types of nodes and edges discussed above, and are thus “heterogeneous.”
 This distinction can be useful because it actually lets us eliminate all landmark nodes by representing landmark measurements as “virtual odometry measurements.”
-The idea here is that the two measurement links from a pair of poses ($\mathbf{x}_i$ and $\mathbf{x}_j$ to a single landmark can be combined into an additional link between those poses ($\hat{\mathbf{z}}_{ij}$), thus bypassing the landmark.
+The idea here is that the two measurement links from a pair of poses ( $\mathbf{x}_i$ and $\mathbf{x}_j$ to a single landmark can be combined into an additional link between those poses $(\hat{\mathbf{z}}_{ij})$ , thus bypassing the landmark.
 This reduces both dimensionality and sparseness of the graph’s adjacency matrix.
 However, it also means that optimizing the graph only results in an optimal trajectory, so constructing the optimal map requires a separate step.
 You can read more about this approach [at our first project blog post here](https://github.com/MetaKor/comprobo_graph_slam/blob/main/blog/story_1.md).

 However, we have relatively few distinct landmarks, so the sparsity in landmark observation addressed by the “heterogeneous” approach is largely irrelevant to our implementation.
 Additionally, we would like to optimize the full trajectory and map in a single pass.
 Thus, we chose to instead optimize over the full graph.